jacoux/hr-wizard/README.md

 yarn dev
 ```

-3. Open http://localhost:3000 in a browser tab - you should see a page titled "Welcome to Prompts with Friends"
+3. Open http://localhost:3000 in a browser tab - you should see a page titled "Welcome to HR wizard"

 4. You'll find detailed configuration instructions on http://localhost:3000/setup.
 Once you're here -